2025–26 Big Ten Conference men's basketball season: Indiana

-On February 8, 2025, the school announced the head coach Mike Woodson would not return as head coach.
+On February 8, 2025, the school announced that head coach Mike Woodson would not return as head coach.
 On March 18, the school named West Virginia head coach Darian DeVries the team's new head coach.

 Iowa

 On March 14, 2025, the school fired head coach Fran McCaffery after 15 seasons.
 He finished with a 297–207 overall record with Iowa.
 On March 24, the school named Drake head coach Ben McCollum the team's new coach.

 Maryland

 Following the season, head coach Kevin Willard left the team to take the head coaching position at Villanova.
 On April 1, the school named Texas A&M head coach Buzz Williams the team's new head coach.

 Minnesota

 On March 13, 2025, the school fired head coach Ben Johnson.
 On March 24, the school named Colorado State head coach Niko Medved the team's new coach.